What travel insurance do I need when visiting Austria?

 Austria travel insurance: the trouble-free way to prepare every step of your journey

-Do you want to discover Austria and the beautiful cities of Vienna, Graz, Linz and Salzburg during your stay in Europe?
-We’re here to help you enjoy good travel insurance for Austria, as well as providing you with plenty of advice; most importantly with regards to Schengen visa requirements, but also on the weather, safety and Austria’s must-see attractions.
+If you want to discover Austria during your trip to Europe, visit beautiful cities like Vienna, Graz, Linz, and Salzburg, or experience the majesty of the Alps, AXA is here to help you by providing comprehensive travel insurance for Austria, as well as plenty of advice on important information, like Schengen Visa requirements, but also on the weather, safety, and Austria’s must-see attractions.

-Citizens of the Schengen Area only require a valid ID card or a passport less than 5 years past its expiry date in order to visit Austria.
-Children must be registered on the passport of the parent(s) travelling with them or possess their own passport.
+Citizens of the Schengen Area only require a valid ID card or a passport fewer than five years past its expiry date in order to visit Austria.
+Children must be registered on the passport of the parent(s) traveling with them or possess their own passport.

-If you live in any other country, you can find more information on the website of the Austrian embassy: http://www.bmeia.gv.at/en/foreign-ministry/service/austrian-representations-in-german.html (in English) or http://www.bmeia.gv.at/aussenministerium/buergerservice/oesterreichische... (in German).
+If you live in any other country, you can find more information on the website of the Austrian embassy: bmeia.gv.at/en/travel-stay/entry-and-residence-in-austria/ (in English) or bmeia.gv.at/reise-aufenthalt/einreise-und-aufenthalt-in-oesterreich/ (in German).

 Travel insurance for Austria may also prove very useful in the event of illness or accident.
 In a short period of time expenses can grow substantially, especially if you plan to go hiking in the mountains, as you have to pay for the emergency services in Austria.
 Extensive protection for children and repatriation are just a few of the factors allowing you to visit Austria with full peace of mind.